Jacques Solomon: World War II

-With the outbreak of World War II (1939-45), Solomon was mobilized in the medical service, first in Courseulles, Calvados, and then in Agen.
+With the outbreak of World War II (1939–45), Solomon was mobilized in the medical service, first in Courseulles, Calvados, and then in Agen.
 He was demobilized at the end of June 1940 and after a month returned to Paris.
 Georges Politzer was in touch with the clandestine PCE through Pierre Villon, and in September and October 1940 Solomon, Georges Politzer and Jacques Decour tried to contact and organize the universities.

 After Paul Langevin was arrested by the Germans on 30 October 1940 Solomon, Politzer and Fernand Holweck organized protests by students and professors in front of the College de France on 5 and 8 November 1940.
 He adopted the pseudonym "Jacques Pinel", and with his wife was one of the main contributors to the Université libre, which began to appear in November 1940 and exposed the "obscurantism" and antisemitism of the Vichy regime.
 He also contributed to La Pensée libre.

-Georges Politzer was arrested on 14 February 1942.

-Jacques Solomon was arrested by the special brigades on 2 March 1942 in a Paris cafe where he was having a working meeting for L'Université with Dr. Jean-Claude Bauer, who was also arrested.

-He was interned at the police station until 20 March, then at the Cherche-Midi prison until 11 May, and finally at La Santé Prison.
+Solomon was arrested by the special brigades on 2 March 1942 in a Paris cafe where he was having a working meeting for L'Université with Dr. Jean-Claude Bauer, who was also arrested.
+Solomon's colleague Georges Politzer had been arrested two weeks earlier.
+Solomon was interned at the police station until 20 March, then at the Cherche-Midi prison until 11 May, and finally at La Santé Prison.

+At the Nuremberg trials, French Resistance member Marie-Claude Vaillant-Couturier testified that she was imprisoned at La Santé in an adjacent cell to Solomon.
+She said he was "horribly tortured" and on the day of his execution he told his wife Hélène (who was also under arrest at La Santé), "I cannot take you in my arms, because I can no longer move them."
-He was handed over to the Germans and executed as a hostage on 23 May 1942 at Fort Mont-Valérien on the same day as Politzer and Bauer.

-84 hostages were executed that month.
+Solomon was handed over to the Germans and executed as a hostage on 23 May 1942 at Fort Mont-Valérien on the same day as Politzer and Bauer.
+In total, 84 hostages were executed that month.
 The last four, executed on 30 May 1942 in reprisal for an attempted assassination in Le Havre on 23 May 1942, were Arthur Dallidet, Félix Cadras, Jacques Decour and Louis Salomon.

+After her husband's execution, Hélène was taken to the Auschwitz concentration camp, then to Ravensbrück concentration camp.
+She managed to survive the war, and lived on until 1995.
 In 1951, Jacques Solomon was given the posthumous title of Commandant of the Front Nationale.

-His wife, Hélène, had been arrested on 10 March 1942.
-She was taken to the Auschwitz concentration camp, then to Ravensbrück concentration camp.

-She managed to survive the war, and lived on until 1995.